 Imagine taking a stroll through the streets of 18th-century Madrid, hearing church bells, military regiments, panhandlers, Rosary processions, and other relics of city life during the Spanish Enlightenment.

-These are the sound effects that composer Luigi Boccherini tried to capture in a cheeky little string quintet called Night Music in the Streets of Madrid.
+These are the sound effects that composer Luigi Boccherini wove into a cheeky little string quintet called Night Music in the Streets of Madrid.
 Italian by birth, Boccherini moved to the Spanish capital in the mid-1700s to work in the court of a royal prince.
 When the prince got exiled to the countryside after falling out of favor with the king, the composer followed and wrote this quintet as a reminder of life back in Madrid.

 0:02 Church bells ring

 1:25 Blind street people playing their guitars, represented by strummed cellos

 2:28 Rosary prayer

 8:06 Military guard announcing the midnight curfew, with the music growing louder and softer to represent the soldiers getting closer or farther as they march past you